ljlodl5/PyBer_Analysis/README.md

 ## **Overview of Pyber analysis**

 Utilizing two sample rideshare datasets; 1) city data 2) ride data, the goal of this assignment is to present ridershare patterns across city types in order for Pyber to evaluate how to maximize profitability across rural, suburban and urban cities.
-The dataframe enclossed will provide a snapshot of Total Rides, Total Drivers, Total Fares, Average Fare per Ride, and Average Fare per Driver each city type incurs in order glean the rideshare supply and demand behaviors between January through early May 2019.
+The dataframe enclosed will provide a snapshot of Total Rides, Total Drivers, Total Fares, Average Fare per Ride, and Average Fare per Driver each city type incurs in order glean the rideshare supply and demand behaviors between January through early May 2019.
 Subsequently, the line graph of Weekly Total Fares by City Type displays profitability across city types but begs the question on how high the bar can be raised for Pyber based on trends from January to April 2019.

 ## **Results**

 ### **RideShare Impacts: Multiple Data Indicators Across City Type**
 Enclosed is a summary dataframe comparing five indicators of ridershare experience between rural, suburban and urban cities between January and April 2019.
 The following results exist:

 #### ![Key Indicators](https://github.com/ljlodl5/School_District_Analysis/blob/main/Resources/THS%20pre%20NaN.png)

 * **Rural**